Neuroinflab/kESI/extras/SNAKEMAKE_README.md

 Locations of electrodes are stored in `*.ini` files, where section names are names of the respective point electrodes and fields of a section (_'x'_, _'y'_, _'z'_) are coordinates of the electrode.

+In case you want to provide your own files mind that double underscores (`__`) are allowed neither in names of files nor directories in that directory subtree.

 #### Mesh geometry files <a name="data-bundled-mesh_geometry_files"></a>